When is Marvel TV series WandaVision released on Disney+?

 What is the plot of WandaVision?
 When is it set?

 We’ll level with you now: we don’t know an awful lot at this stage.
 Although Marvel has announced that the series will take place after the events of Avengers: Endgame, not a lot of other details have been given.
-And it doesn’t help that other reports suggest the series will take place in the 1950s, suggesting time travel could be a key component of the show.
+And it doesn’t help that other reports suggest the series will take place in the 1950s, suggesting time travel could be a key component of the show, or some alternate-reality conjuring courtesy of Wanda.

+Based on a concept art poster revealed at D23 (above) many have theorised that the series could follow Wanda as she creates a 50s-like sitcom world to live in where Vision is still alive, with newcomers Monica, Darcy and Agent Woo filling other parts in the “show” as it continues.

-What we do know, however, is that we’ll learn a fair bit about Olsen’s character in WandaVision, with the actress telling a crowd at San Diego Comic-Con 2019 that “we’ll finally understand Wanda Maximoff as Scarlet Witch.” (via Empire)
+For now, all we do know for sure is that we’ll learn a fair bit about Olsen’s character in WandaVision, with the actress telling a crowd at San Diego Comic-Con 2019 that “we’ll finally understand Wanda Maximoff as Scarlet Witch.” (via Empire)

 At the same panel, Marvel boss Kevin Feige also told fans that Wandavision will link into the Doctor Strange sequel, the Multiverse of Madness, set for a May 2021 release.